amkalsi/monojet/README.md

 Now you should be ready to generate your events.

 ### (3) Event Generation: MadEvent->Pythia8->Delphes
-Every time you do this step, MadEvent will use the configured cards in the /Cards/ folder as they are; so, the only time you will have to go back to step 2 is if you want to edit some of the model parameters, in which case you will have to regenerate your events.
+Every time you do this step, MadEvent will use the cards in the /Cards/ folder as they are currently saved; so just make sure they are edited the way you want them to be each time MadEvent runs.

 1. Launch Madevent:
 ```